circleci/circleci-docs/jekyll/_cci2/building-docker-images.md

 ### Example
 {:.no_toc}

-The example below shows how you can build a Docker image using `machine` with the default image:
+The example below shows how you can build a Docker image using the `machine` executor with the default image - this does not require the use of remote Docker:

 ```yaml
 version: 2